naeemprasla/start-sass/README.md

-Created a simple SASS Code to start on your project this is my first git project.
+Created a simple SASS Code to start on your project

 ================================================================
 code contain: